nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-manage-jobs.md

 <properties
-   pageTitle="Visualizzare e gestire i processi dell'array virtuale StorSimple | Microsoft Azure" description="Descrive la pagina Processi del servizio StorSimple Manager e illustra come utilizzarla per tenere traccia dei processi recenti e correnti dell'array virtuale StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple Virtual Array jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent and current jobs for the StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"